 Click on Tools> Internet Options > Browsing History > Delete

-Click on the Wrench or Customize & Control Menu at the upper right of your screen.
-Choose History.
+Click on the three little dots at the far upper right.
+Choose History >History.
 Then choose "Clear Browsing Data,"

 Choose Tools.
 Choose "Clear Recent History"

 Choose History.
 Click "Clear History."
 This will delete your cookies, temp and cache files.
 De-select the Top Sites box.

 The Library recommends that you use Firefox, Safari, or Chrome for library research.
 Internet Explorer is not supported by some major database vendors because of security and basic functionality issues.
 If you need help selecting an alternative to Internet Explorer, please contact the Electronic Resources Librarian: email@example.com

 Your barcode is the 14 digit number on your library card which starts with 21304.

 If you have lost or misplaced your library card, contact the circulation desk at 630-942-2106 to talk with a staff member about your Library account.

 Your browser accepts a cookie every time you log in to the databases.
 If you made a mistake the first time you tried to get in, the browser remembers.
 To easily fix this, clear your browser history and completely close your browser.
 See the "how to clear your browser history" question below for more information.

 Use your browser's TOOLS menu to change the security settings.
 You will need to set your browser to accept cookies to use the Library databases from home.
 If you feel uncomfortable about this, you can clear your browser history after every session.
 See the FAQ "How do I clear my browser history / cache" for more infomation.